Anthony Weiner sexting scandals

-Anthony Weiner is a former member of the United States House of Representatives from New York City who has been involved in multiple sex scandals related to sexting.
+Anthony Weiner is a former member of the United States House of Representatives from New York City who has been involved in multiple scandals related to sexting.

 The first scandal began when Weiner was a Democratic U.S. Congressman.
 He used the social media website Twitter to send a link that contained a sexually suggestive picture of himself to a 21-year-old woman.
-After initially denying reports that he had posted the image, he admitted that he sent a link to the photo, which was described by Pittsburgh Post-Gazette as an "erection barely covered by a man's underwear" and by iPolitics as a "man-bulge in boxer briefs".
+After initially denying reports that he had posted the image, he admitted that he sent a link to the photo, which was described by Pittsburgh Post-Gazette on June 5, 2011, as an "erection barely covered by a man's underwear" and by iPolitics as a "man-bulge in boxer briefs".
 He also sent additional sexually explicit photos and messages to women before and during his marriage.
 He denied ever having met or having had a physical relationship with any of the women.
 On June 16, 2011, Weiner announced his intention to resign from Congress effective June 23.

 Weiner returned to politics in April 2013 when he entered the New York City mayoral race.
 After additional pictures of Weiner were released, Weiner admitted sexting at least three women since his resignation from Congress.
 He remained in the race until the end, placing fifth in the Democratic primary.

 Following a report from the Daily Mail in September 2016, the FBI investigated Weiner for sexting with a 15-year-old girl.
 His laptop was seized and emails related to the Hillary Clinton email controversy were found on it, causing a controversy late in the presidential election.
 On May 19, 2017, Weiner pled guilty to one count of transferring obscene material to a minor.
 His wife, Huma Abedin, filed for divorce prior to Weiner's guilty plea.
 In September, he was sentenced to 21 months in federal prison.
 He served his sentence at Federal Medical Center, Devens, in Ayer, Massachusetts.